udoprog/musli/benchmarks.md

 - A really big and complex struct. (`large`)
 - A sparse struct which contains fairly plain allocated data like strings and vectors. (`allocated`)

+> **Note** so far these are all synthetic examples.
+Real world data is
+> rarely *this* random.
+But hopefully it should give an idea of the extreme
+> ranges.

 #### Full features

 | **framework** | **primitives** | **primpacked** | **large** | **allocated** | **medium_enum** |